iljakalistratov/Code39Encoder/README.md

 src/create_pattern.asm # the draw function of every char in the alphabet is handled in this file

-src/print_input.asm # function that prints the size and the content of the input string -> this function was only used for debugging
+src/print_input.asm # function that prints the size and the content of the input string in the console -> this function was only used for debugging